o3de/ROSConDemo/README.md

 cd ${WORKDIR}
 ./o3de/scripts/o3de.sh register --gem-path o3de-extras/Gems/ROS2
 ```

-Please make sure to use the same version of `o3de` and `o3de-extras`.
-This demo was successfully tested with the `2310.1` release.

 More information about installing ROS 2 Gem can be found in the installation guide in [ROS 2 Project Configuration](https://www.o3de.org/docs/user-guide/interactivity/robotics/project-configuration/).
 Note that the Gem instructions include the installation of ROS 2 with some additional packages.